jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 ---

-## High School: The Apex (Grades 9-12)
+# High School: The Apex (Grades 9-12)

-A rigorous, integrated sequence of courses, rooted in rigorous mathematics.
+A rigorous, integrated sequence of courses.
 Dual enrollment will likely be required for post-AP math.

 ### Grade 9: The Transition
 - [ ] **Mathematics:** Algebra II